KaiYuanC/Science-Centre-Membershi-Java/README.md

 VERSION or DATE: 2018-03-17

-HOW TO START THIS PROJECT: Find Runnable .Jar file and run, please enter valid input for items
+HOW TO START THIS PROJECT: Find runnable201803111046.Jar file and run, please enter valid input for items or click enter on the program initialize page

 AUTHOR: Kai Yuan Chi